onierstrasz/Recipes/oliebollen.md

 Last update: 2002-10-19

 2020-12-23
+Instructions at home.
 Put dough in oven with light on to rise or at 35°.
 (Half portion.)

 Put 2 l oil in medium large pan.
+(Even 1.5 l is ok.)
-Heat oil on induction range at 5 with lid on.
+Heat oil on induction range at 5 with lid on for about 20m.
 Use front left burner.
 After adding first batch, raise to 6, or alternate between 5 and 6.